Senzari/api-docs/source/index.md

 **fields** | Limit the set of returned properties; comma-separated **limit** | Limit the number of results; max is 100, default is 15 **offset** | Paginate the results set

-You can use the `offset` and `limit` parameters to page through query results.

 ## Error Handling